alexandreletton/El-Gamal-encryption-code/README.md

     return decrypted_message

 def random_prime(bit_size):
-    """
-    Generate a random prime number with the specified bit size.
-    """

     while True:
         candidate = random.getrandbits(bit_size)
         if is_prime(candidate):
             return candidate

 def is_prime(n, k=5):
-    """
-    Check if a number is prime using the Miller-Rabin primality test.
-    """

     if n <= 1 or n % 2 == 0:
         return False